Martin1937/Generative-Boosting/README.md

 # Generative-Boosting
 The source code for generative boosting.
-In the code, we assume that our dataset is a 2d array where the horizontal axis and  vertical axis represents for time step and features, respectively.
+In the code, we use our private dataset which is a 2d array, the horizontal axis and  vertical axis represents for time step and features, respectively.
+Moreover, in our dataset, it contains 8 features: patient number, age, gender, SpO2, Resp_Num, Skin_Num, Systolic Blood Pressure and Heart Rate (index 0 to 7).If you want to implement generative boosting on your own dataset, please change the code accordingly.